Back in the early days of your relationship sex just happened, right?

 That it will ‘just happen’.

-Because we expect to get hungry for sex in the same way we get hungry for food.
+We expect to get hungry for sex in the same way we get hungry for food.
 So if you’re not spontaneously hungry for sex, you end up believing your sex drive must be the problem.

 Or even worse: